 Here are my top 5 must-read books for producers, followed by extras.

 Deep Work by Cal Newport – Most producers work in a constant state of distraction.
-They can’t focus.
+Because they can’t focus.
 They’re doing shallow work.
 The result?
-Well, there’s no results.
+Well, there are no results.
 Because you need Deep Work to really get them.
 10/10 book.
 Read it.